SrTermax/SrTermax/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Termax!
+  Hi 👋, I'm Kaio!
 A passionate Data Science student from Brazil.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with AI and Machine Learning.
 </p>